danmbeyah/Node-REST-API/README.md

 # Node-REST-API
 This is a node RESTful API that uses Express engine and Mongo DB for CRUD operations.
+You can add, update, retrieve or delete a book record from your database.

 Set Up:
 1. git clone "https://github.com/danmbeyah/Node-REST-API.git" .